-Ma'aden Wa'ad Al-Shamal Phosphate Company (MWSPC) finally began fertilizer production at its Umm Wu'al project in the third guarter of last year.
-The \$8 billion megaproject enters operation as one of the lowest cost producers of to soybean and oil palm have both increased sharply
+Ma'aden Wa'ad Al-Shamal Phosphate Company (MWSPC) finally began fertilizer production at its Umm Wu'al project in the third quarter of last year.
+The \$8 billion megaproject enters operation as one of the lowest cost producers of finished phosphates in the world.